 - Frost discovered the collaborative nature of osteoblasts to work with osteoclasts in forming the bone matrix.

 - He added through various experimentations that osteoblasts strengthen the integrity of the bony tissue.

 - Osteoblasts are also derived from bone marrow precursor cells (mesenchymal stem cells MSC).
 Osteogenic cells are undifferentiated and develop into Osteoblasts.

 Osteoblasts are the bone cells possessing cuboidal and columnar shapes.

-- They possess a central nucleus which is found on the surface of the bone, i.e. present in old compact part of the bone.
+- They possess a central nucleus found on the bone’s surface, i.e., present in the old compact part of the bone.

 - It is reported that osteoblast compromise about 6% of total bone cells.

 - Osteoblasts are made from mesenchymal stem cells (MSC) along with muscle cells (myocytes) and fat cells (adipocytes).

 - Osteoblasts work together in clusters and perform their function of building up the bone.

 - Once the cluster of osteoblasts finishes its work, the shape of osteoblasts gets flattened.